aaronbloomfield/ccc/hws/dappintro/index.md

 <!--

-    What to provide on the Canvas landing page:
+    What to provide on via blockchain explorer links:

     - url to the blockchain explorer
     - deployed course poll contract address